rycus86/demo-site/src/res/specs/pagespeed.md

 ##### Enable compression

-I could easily enable this in *nginx* as described already with a little bit of configuration.
+I could easily enable this in *Nginx* as described already with a little bit of configuration.

 ```